lodash/lodash/doc/README.md

 object, else `false`.
 <br>
 <br>
-Many lodash methods are guarded to work as interatees for methods like `_.every`, `_.filter`, `_.map`, `_.mapValues`, `_.reject`, and `_.some`.
+Many lodash methods are guarded to work as iteratees for methods like `_.every`, `_.filter`, `_.map`, `_.mapValues`, `_.reject`, and `_.some`.
 <br>
 <br>